chsxf/mfx.wiki.mirror/Using-Templates.md

 Now we have created the template file, we have to adapt the route to the new behaviour.

 Until now, the route was producing the output directly.
 In most cases, it is not suitable.
-Routes should only handle the logic and let <abbr title="php-micro-framework in short">MFX</abbr> and the template engine handle the formatting.
+Routes should only handle the logic and let MFX and the template engine handle the formatting.

 To that extent, routes return instances of the specialized class `RequestResult`.
 Those objects hold a certain amount of data that can be used by the framework to customize the output.